The Cost of Working Together

 This advantage is sustainable.
 Competitors can copy your products, marketing, and pricing.
 They struggle to copy your coordination efficiency.
 It depends on accumulated relationship capital, evolved ways of working, and embedded practices that take time to build.
 You can’t transfer them through a best practices document.

-Understanding how Harmonizers reduce transaction costs is essential for executing complex strategies.
+Understanding how harmonizer thinking reduces transaction costs is essential for executing complex strategies.
 But it raises a deeper question.
-Why do organizations that excel at coordination often struggle with innovation?
+How do you know what to coordinate?

 The Bottom Line